angrybacon/doomsday-wiki/markdown/appendices/faq.md

 1. What is the best way to learn Doomsday?
 1. What order should I make purchases to build Doomsday?
 1. I am limited on my budget, can I still build the deck?
+1. I am seeing lists with two Thassa's Oracles in, what does the 2nd do?

 ### 1. What are the different Doomsday decks and what is the difference between them?